Viva-Lambda/lambdascript/docs/notes.md

 ### Macros

 Macros are basic meta programming facilities of LambdaScript based on substitution.
+A macro's input is a list, its output is also a list.
 Basically there are two macro types:

 - Parametrized macros
 - Basic macros